grammatek/IceHoc/README.md

 ## Training set, Training approach and performance measurement

-We are using a manually labelled dataset with 63 homograph word forms, generated from the Icelandic Gigaword Corpus (IGC).
+We are using a manually labelled dataset with 71 homograph word forms, generated from the Icelandic Gigaword Corpus (IGC).
 The training set is made up of CSV files with 2 columns: a sentence from the IGC containing the homograph marked via `[[<homograph>]]` and a manually attached label `0`/`1` according to the 2 possible pronunciations of the homograph, separated by comma.
 The training set can be retrieved via [Google Drive](https://drive.google.com/drive/u/1/folders/1MIlq9RVlvuCB70K8nsHJNcLGGXlQqKeO)

 This dataset is highly unbalanced.
 Therefore, training is done only on the same amount of `1` labels as there are `0` labels by sampling the same amount of labels.
 This reduced dataset is split 8-1-1 into train/validation/test set.
+Due to balancing and small amount of some homograph labels, we have skipped the following homographs:

+- "böllum", "gallanna", "gella", "halló", "möllum", "pollanna", "villanna"

+Leaving us with 64 homographs for training.

 All training code can be found in the file [hg_train.py](hg_train.py).
 The dataset is prepared according to the given `--around` parameter, then tokenized, embeddings are generated via the given BERT model from the tokenized text and